 This effect will give you the look of a completely different material.
 Rather than your flooring looking like it is made of concrete you can give it the appearance of brickwork, natural stone or cobblestones etc. This is done by stamping the uppermost surface to leave the texture and appearance of the desired material.
 This is a great way of reaping all of the benefits of a concrete floor without losing out on that alternative style you were looking for.

 If you want, you can have your concrete floor polished to greatly change its appearance.
 Depending on how it is done you can achieve different effects including wet style finishes or a highly reflective tiles by scoring lines in the surface.
 Polished concrete floors look very stylish and given how easy they are to maintain you see a lot of offices make use of commercial concrete polishing.
-There are even more options available with concrete because it is so versatile and easy to work with so speak with a local contractor such as Absolute Resurfacing and see what further options are available to you.
+There are even more options available with concrete because it is so versatile and easy to work with so speak with a local contractor and see what further options are available to you.